-You can move money in your Digit Retirement or Digit Investment account back to your checking account if needed.
-But, there are a few things to keep in mind that differ from withdrawing from your other Digit savings goals.
+You can move money in your retirement or investing account back to your checking account if needed.
+But, there are a few things to keep in mind that differ from withdrawing from your other savings goals.

 When withdrawing from your retirement or investment accounts, we have to liquidate your investments to cash, then withdraw the funds to your linked bank account.
 This liquidation and withdrawal process takes 5-7 business days to complete.

-Money saved towards your Digit Retirement goal that hasn’t been invested yet can be withdrawn back to your checking account without any tax penalty.
+Money saved towards your retirement account that hasn’t been invested yet can be withdrawn back to your checking account without any tax penalty.

 Invested funds in your Retirement IRA can still be withdrawn, but they may be subject to early withdrawal penalties from the IRS if you’re withdrawing from your IRA before you turn 59 and 1/2 years old.
 More information from the IRS here.